cslarsen/csl.name/source/_drafts/jit2.md

 Part two: Translating Python bytecode to IR
 -------------------------------------------

-We will now translate each bytecode instructions to an [intermediate representation (IR)][ir.wiki].
-That is, in a form suitable for performing things like analysis, translation and optimizations.
+We will now translate the bytecode instructions to an [intermediate representation (IR)][ir.wiki].
+That is, in a form suitable for performing things like analysis, translation and optimization.
 Ours will be blissfully naive.
-We will forego things like [three-address codes (TAC)][tac.wiki], [single-static assignment (SSA)][ssa.wiki] and [register allocation][register-allocation.wiki] for the sake of simplicity.
+We will forego things [single-static assignment (SSA)][ssa.wiki] and [register allocation][register-allocation.wiki] for the sake of simplicity, we will use something that resembles [three-address codes (TAC)][tac.wiki].

 Our IR will consist of pseudo-assembly instructions in a list.
 For example